flaviamissi/webbrowser-experiment/README.md

 The current idea is just to show an HTML page content with some terminal formatting based on its HTML.
 Although simple, this approach is powerful because doesn't involves any external tools, such HTML, CSS, and Javascript rendering.
-This approach is just simple enough.
-I've learned about how to use the cURL C++ API, and now I'm doing some converting code based on HTML tags, so I'm stretching logic too.
+This approach is just simple enough, as it allows me to not use any external tools.

 ## How to run